on

 News

-From June 1, 2023, the unitary patent will be valid for 17 European countries, including Germany, France, Italy and the Netherlands.
-Further countries will follow after the conclusion of the negotiations and the unitary patent will be valid in a total of 25 countries in the future.
+From June 1, 2023, the Unitary Patent will be valid in 17 European countries, including Germany, France, Italy, and the Netherlands.
+Additional countries will follow after negotiations are completed, and the Unitary Patent will be valid in a total of 25 countries in the future.

 The solution of the unitary patent in Continux

-In order to obtain a unitary patent, an EP application must first be filed with the European Patent Office until it reaches the "grant intended" status.
-Once this status is reached, the so-called request for unitary effect can be filed in Continux.
+To obtain a Unitary Patent, an EP application must first be filed with the European Patent Office until it is upgraded to the status “Issuance intended” Once this status is reached, the so-called Application for uniform effect in Continux.
 This is a request in the official language of the respective country, which ensures that the patent is effective in all participating countries.
-The request must be filed within one month from the date of "grant intended".
-The European Patent Office has put together an informative video here.
-If you want to watch the video directly on Youitube, just click on this link.
+The request must be submitted within one month of the "intended grant" date.
+Here has the European Patent Office an informative Video If you want to watch the video directly on YouTube, just click on this Link.

-Continux will be extended to include the unitary patent function, all necessary information for the unitary effect application will be available.
-Once the application is filed and the required conditions are met, the unitary patent will automatically become valid in all participating countries.
+Continux will be enhanced with the Unitary Patent feature, providing all the information required for the application for unitary effect.
+Once the application is filed and the necessary conditions are met, the Unitary Patent will automatically become valid in all participating countries.

-The renewal fees are established to the European Patent Office and no longer to the validations of the individual countries
+The annual fees are paid to the European Patent Office and no longer to the validations of the individual countries

-It is important to note that the renewal fees for the unitary patent must be paid to the European Patent Office and no longer in the validations of the individual countries.
+It is important to note that the Annual fees for the Unitary Patent must be paid to the European Patent Office and no longer in the validations of the individual countries.

 What happens in Continux with the workflow "Validation from a granted European patent"?

-The Unitary Patent workflow will be expanded and new fields will be added to ensure that all required steps are covered.
+The workflow for the Unitary Patent will be expanded and new fields will be added to ensure that all necessary steps are covered.

-The unitary patent offers an effective way of obtaining patent protection in several countries in Europe and can be of particular benefit to companies operating internationally.
+The Unitary Patent offers an effective way to obtain patent protection in several European countries and can be particularly beneficial for companies that operate internationally.

-Support from our staff for (software) questions regarding the unitary patent
+Support from our staff with (software) questions regarding the Unitary Patent

-If you have further questions about the integration of the unit patent in Continux, we recommend that you contact your Continux consultant.
+If you have any further questions about integrating the Unitary Patent into Continux, we recommend that you contact your Continux consultant.

-Continux IP Management Software and the Unit Patent
+Continux IP Management Software and the Unitary Patent

-As an IP management software provider, we will ensure that our customers can easily map the unitary patent in Continux.
-We will ensure that all relevant fields and workflows are set up correctly and that our customers do not miss any important deadlines.
-Thanks to our support, you can be sure that you will be able to exploit the full potential of the unitary patent and benefit from the numerous advantages offered by this new form of patent protection.
+As an IP management software provider, we will ensure that our customers can easily map the Unitary Patent in Continux.
+We will ensure that all relevant fields and workflows are set up correctly and that our customers don't miss any important deadlines.
+With our support, you can be confident that you can leverage the full potential of the Unitary Patent and benefit from the numerous advantages this new form of patent protection offers.

 UPDATE - UPDATE - UPDATE - UPDATE - UPDATE - UPDATE

-We are still shipping the unit patent version this week.
-For this particular case, we have mapped our release notes that you would normally find under the Support section of this homepage here in the following blog post for you as well as follows:
+We're shipping the version with the unitary patent this week.
+For this special case, we've also included our release notes, which you can normally find in the Support section of this website, in this blog post as follows:

 Dear customers!

-As you know, soon the unitary patent EP will be valid for 17 European countries (number of countries as of May 24, 2023).
-Attention, the participating countries will be increased to 25 after the conclusion of the negotiations.
-Of course, this is not taken into account in Continux at this stage, but it will be observed and adjusted in due time in each case.
-Back to today's status.
-We have currently integrated the following countries in the unit patent:
+As you know, the Unitary Patent (EP) will soon be valid for 17 European countries (number of countries as of May 24, 2023).
+Please note that the number of participating countries will be increased to 25 after the negotiations are concluded.
+This is not yet reflected in Continux, but is being monitored and adjusted in a timely manner.
+Back to the current status.
+We have currently integrated the following countries into the Unitary Patent:

 3. Bulgaria,